Protect the Stator Core. Reduce Preparation Time. Make Rewinding More Profitable.

 Why This Technology Helps You Sell More Rewinding Services

-- You can explain that your shop uses advanced induction heating to remove windings more carefully, reduce unnecessary thermal stress, and help protect the motor’s original core efficiency.
+This technology gives rewinding shops a stronger sales message.
+You can explain to customers that your shop uses advanced controlled induction heating to remove old windings more carefully, reduce unnecessary thermal stress, and help protect the stator core.

 Ready to upgrade your rewinding process?
 Email sales@vtsmotors.com with your company details and typical motor sizes and we will prepare a custom offer for your shop.